 Cimarron (1931) Director: Wesley Ruggles

-Named after the novel of the same name, Cimarron wound up being RKO studio’s most expensive film to date (you can also read my reflections on Edna Ferber’s Pulitzer Prize-winning novel So Big here).
-Cimarron was the first film to receive more than six academy award nominations.
-It was the first western to win Best Picture at the Academy Awards, and it was filmed on a large ranch in 1930 outside of Los Angeles.
+Based on Edna Ferber’s 1930 popular novel of the same name, Cimarron wound up being RKO studio’s most expensive film to date (you can also read my reflections on Edna Ferber’s Pulitzer Prize-winning novel So Big here).
+Cimarron was the first film to receive more than six academy award nominations and it was the first “western-esque” movie to win Best Picture.
+It was filmed on a large ranch in 1930 outside Los Angeles.

 The plot follows a young man named Yancey Cravat (played by Richard Dix, an early film star best known for this role) during the Oklahoma land rush.
 It trails his adventures as he falls in love and marries a young woman named Sabra (played by Hollywood Golden Age actress, Irene Dunne).
 Yancey is tricked by a prostitute named Dixie (played by silent film star Estelle Taylor) so he moves his family to a small fictional town called Osage, an unruly place in its early pioneer days.
-The town grows due to the oil boom and the controversial presence of native Americans on the land causes friction as movement further west continues.
-Yancey, the main character, starts a muckraking newspaper.
+The town grows due to the oil boom and the controversial presence of the Cherokee causes friction as Westward expansion continues.
+Yancey, the main character, starts a muckraking newspaper but he becomes restless.
 They have children together and get involved in local politics until Yancey abandons his wife and children in search of new adventures.
 In the end, Yancey and Sabra are briefly reunited before he dies.